lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 2.** Upbuilding and Ingathering.

-1\.The church may be in a fallen condition.
+1\.
+The church may be in a fallen condition.

-2\.Its upbuilding is the Lord's work.
+2\.
+Its upbuilding is the Lord's work.

-3\.He accomplishes it by gathering together its outcast citizens.— *C.A.D.*
+3\.
+He accomplishes it by gathering together its outcast citizens.— *C. A. D.*

 **Verse 3.** See "Spurgeon's Sermons", No. 53: "Healing for the Wounded."

-**Verse 3.** God a true physician, and a tender nurse.— *J.F.*
+**Verse 3.** God a true physician, and a tender nurse.— *J. F.*

 **Verses 3-4.** Heaven's Brilliants, and Earth's Broken Hearts.

-1\.The Proprietor of the Stars with the Wounded.
+1\.
+The Proprietor of the Stars with the Wounded.
 The stars left kingless for broken hearts.
 Jehovah! with lint and liniment and a woman's hand.
 Who binds together the stars, shall bind firmly grieved hearts.

-2\.The Gentle Heart healer with the Stars.
+2\.
+The Gentle Heart healer with the Stars.
 Be all power intrusted to such tenderness.
 Its comely splendour.
 God guides the stars with an eye on wounded hearts.
 The hopefulness of prayer.

-3\.Hearts, Stars, and Eternity.
+3\.
+Hearts, Stars, and Eternity.
 Some hearts shall "shine as the stars."
 Some stars shall expire in "blackness of darkness."
 God's hand and eye are everywhere making justice certain.
-Trust and sing.— *W.B.H.*
+Trust and sing.— *W. B. H.*

 **Verses 3-4.** God's Compassion and Power.

-1\.Striking diversity of God's cares: "hearts" and "stars."
+1\.
+Striking diversity of God's cares: "hearts" and "stars."

-2\.Wonderful variety of God's operations.
+2\.
+Wonderful variety of God's operations.
 Gently caring for human hearts.
 Preserving the order, regularity, and stability of creation.

-3\.Blessed results of God's work.
+3\.
+Blessed results of God's work.
 Broken hearts healed; wounds bound up.
 Light, harmony, and beauty in the heavens.

-4\.Mighty encouragement to trust in God.
+4\.
+Mighty encouragement to trust in God.
 God takes care of the universe; may I not entrust my life, my soul, to him?
-Where he rules unquestioned there is light and harmony; let me not resist his will in my life.— *C.A.D.*
+Where he rules unquestioned there is light and harmony; let me not resist his will in my life.— *C. A. D.*

 **Verse 5.** A contemplation of God's greatness.

-1\.Great in his essential nature.
+1\.
+Great in his essential nature.

-2\.Great in Power.
+2\.
+Great in Power.

-3\.Great in wisdom.
+3\.
+Great in wisdom.
 Let us draw inferences concerning the insignificance of man, & c.

 **Verse 6.** Reversal.

-1\.In the estimate of the world the meek are cast down and the wicked lifted up.
+1\.
+In the estimate of the world the meek are cast down and the wicked lifted up.

-2\.In the judgment of heaven the meek are lifted up and the wicked cast down.
+2\.
+In the judgment of heaven the meek are lifted up and the wicked cast down.

-3\.The judgment of heaven will, in the end, be found the true one.— *C.A.D.*
+3\.
+The judgment of heaven will, in the end, be found the true one.— *C. A. D.*

 **Verse 7.** The use and benefit of singing.